Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 # 💬Profile

-Presently, I am an Artificial Intelligence major bachelor at Tianjin University and will graduate at 2024 summer, where I am in <a href='http://cic.tju.edu.cn/english/home.htm'>the College of Intelligence and Computing(天津大学智能与计算学部)</a>.
+Presently, I am an Artificial Intelligence major bachelor at Tianjin University and will graduate at 2024 summer, where I am in <a href='http://cic.tju.edu.cn/english/home.htm'>the College of Intelligence and Computing</a>(天津大学智能与计算学部).
 I have several AI-related projects and internships.
-Notably, I participated in an exchange program during 2023 at <a href='https://cse.hkust.edu.hk/'>the Department of Computer Science and Technology at The Hong Kong University of Science and Technology(HKUST, 香港科技大学计算机科学与技术学院)</a>.
+Notably, I participated in an exchange program during 2023 at <a href='https://cse.hkust.edu.hk/'>the Department of Computer Science and Technology at HKUST</a>(香港科技大学计算机科学与技术学院).

 My research interests lie within the realm of Artificial Intelligence (AI), such as NLP, GAN, AIGC, as well as AI fairness and ethic.
 I truly believe that as time progresses, people will increasingly embrace the incredible advancements in Artificial Intelligence, particularly the emergence of strong AI, which has the potential to reshape our world in profound ways.